fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

 modules and how to create and import them.

-In the next lab, [*Debugging and Profiling Python Scripts*]{.emphasis}, you will learn about Python debugging techniques, error handling (exception handling), debuggers tools, debugging basic program crashes, profiling and timing programs, and making programs run faster.
+In the next lab, [*Debugging and Profiling Python Scripts*], you will learn about Python debugging techniques, error handling (exception handling), debuggers tools, debugging basic program crashes, profiling and timing programs, and making programs run faster.